2017 Tampa Bay Buccaneers season: Week 9: at New Orleans Saints

 The offense once again struggled as the Bucs lost their fifth straight game and their second straight against a division opponent.
 Jameis Winston sat out of the second half due to an injury and was replaced by Ryan Fitzpatrick.
 This game was also marred by a brawl on Tampa Bay's sideline in the 3rd quarter when Winston, who was already considered out with the aforementioned injury, went over and pushed Marshon Lattimore in his ear, and Mike Evans suddenly shoved Lattimore from behind to spark the fight; however, there were no ejections.

 With this loss, the Bucs move to 2–6.
 This is the Bucs' longest losing streak since the 2014 season.

 Week 10: vs. New York Jets

 The Bucs end their five-game losing streak with a win at home against the Jets.
 With Jameis Winston out with an injury and Mike Evans out due to a one-game suspension earned in the previous game against the Saints, Ryan Fitzpatrick and rookie Chris Godwin got the starts for the Bucs.
 The only scores came from field goals until the fourth quarter where both teams scored late touchdowns.
 The Bucs scored first taking a 15–3 lead, then the Jets scored with 38 seconds left, cutting the lead to five points.
 A failed Jets onside kick sealed a Bucs win.

+With the win, the Buccaneers snapped an eight-game losing streak to the Jets.